-The Company has not been informed of any changes to the above interests between 31 March 2023 and the date of this report.
+The Company has not been informed of any changes to the above interests between 31 March 2024 and the date of this report.
+Both Mr Archibald and Ms Peace have indicated to the Board their intention to acquire shares in the Company when it is practical to do so.